rxn4chemistry/rxn-ir-to-structure/README.md

 # IR to Structure
-Scripts of the paper: Automatic structure elucidation from IR spectra
+Scripts of the paper: [Leveraging Infrared Spectroscopy for Automated Structure Elucidation](https://ibm.biz/ir_to_struc).

 <p align='center'>